 You can choose to get information from us by email or post.
 If we can send information to you by email it will reduce costs to produce things like the newsletter as well as postage costs, allowing funds to be used elsewhere.
 Receiving information by email will also mean you will get it sooner.

-Postal applications will need to be returned to SEND Development Team, Room 230 County Hall, Bond Street, Wakefield, WF1 2QW.
+Postal applications will need to be returned to ~WISENDSS Team, Room 232 County Hall, Bond Street, Wakefield, WF1 2QW.

 As part of your application to the IN, you will be asked to let us know how you consent for us to be able to use and share your information.
 It is important that you read and complete this carefully to help us make sure we only use the information you provide in a way you are happy with.